Two doctors talk with a pediatric patient as she sits on an exam table

 Genetic Counseling

-A genetic counselor and your doctor will share with you the results of your child’s genetic testing.
+A genetic counselor and your doctor will share the results of your child’s genetic testing.
 We take time to educate you about your child’s condition, address your concerns, offer emotional support, connect you with resources, and discuss appropriate next steps.

 Treatments